dylansalay/PigLatinTranslator/README.md

 This project was built with Javascript, HTML and CSS.

 To use, simply type the phrase or word that you wish to translate into the top input box.
-Upon clicking on Waddles (the pig button), the user's input will be returned in the output box.
-A clear button has been placed to the right of the submit button.
-If clicked, both the input box will be cleared.
+Upon clicking on Waddles (the pig button), the user's input will be translated into Pig Latin and returned in the output box.
+A "Refresh" button has been placed below the output.
+If clicked, both the input box and the output box will be cleared.

 Rules of Pig Latin